RustyRoad/RustyRoad/README.md

 Database-derived files are regenerated on each pull.
 Composition files are written once and preserved, so custom code in `api.rs` or `api.ts` survives.
 Pass `--force` only when those files should be reset.
-To emit models without repositories and HTTP procedures, pass `--schema-only`.

 The Rust output expects `actix-web`, `serde`, and SQLx's Postgres/runtime and database-type features.
 The command prints the exact `cargo add` invocation